How to Deal with Home Insurance Adjusters: What to Say & Avoid

 Independent Adjuster Third-party contractor hired by the insurer Paid per claim they close Catastrophe events (storms, wildfires, floods)

 Staff adjusters are full-time employees loyal to the insurer.
-Their performance metrics often reward cost containment, meaning they have a systemic incentive to keep payouts low.
+Their performance metrics often reward cost containment, so they have a systemic incentive to keep payouts low.

 Independent adjusters are brought in during high-volume disasters when staff can't handle the workload.
 While they aren't direct employees, they are still paid by and working on behalf of the insurer.
-Don't mistake their outsider status for neutrality — they are still incentivized to close claims quickly and cheaply.
+Don't mistake their outsider status for neutrality.
+They are still incentivized to close claims quickly and within company cost targets.

 Don't Confuse Independent Adjusters with Public Adjusters